Elections in Israel

-This time, it will be the 3rd time in a row that the elections are taking place in the past year: this is a precedent after the elected officials failed to form a government in the last two election campaigns.
+This time, it will be the 4th time in a row that the elections are taking place in the past two years: this is a precedent after the elected officials failed to form a steady government in the last three election campaigns.
 In this blog, we will give you some information about:

 Basic terms in the election process in Israel